nudgebg/egvinsulin/docs/data_sets/T1DEXI.md

 ### Summary
-**General**
- -
-**Bolus**
+#### Bolus
 - two duplicated rows should be dropped
 - FAORRESS must be assigned to INSMBOL if  INSMBOL is empty

-**Basal**
+- We see ~1k rows where FAORRES< INSEXBOL or INSMBOL is very small (5.397605e-79) and should be replaced with zero -split extended and normal boluses

+#### Basal
+##### Pump
     - We should work with flow rates only
     - overlapping basal rates need to be corrected
     - suspends don't need to be factored in
     - extremely long durations should probably be removed (after overlaps are corrected)
     - NaN Flow rates should be replaced with 0s as they seem to mark suspensions
-- MDI basal flow rates (all NaN) need to be dropped
     - duplicated basal rows should be dealt with by taking the row with the maximum dose
     - insstype should not be used to select basal rows (this misses many basal rows with NaN insulin subtype)

-**unclear**
+##### MDI
+    - MDI basal flow rates (all NaN) need to be dropped
+    - MDI basal injections miss duration which should be guessed from the insulin action profile (if available or by taking the time until the next injection).
+Alternatively, we could use the median duration as an estimate for the acting time.
+Or check if there is a table with basal insulin type information.
+    - there are priming doses and double injections but we keeo these for now

+#### Open Questions
  - Some patient pumps are potentially incorrectly assigned to AID or CSII
      - However, this does not impact out analysis at the moment.
  - Some patients and dates were removed in the netiob script but